8-bit-processor/The_TMT_Neural_Net/README.md

 # The_TMT_Neural_Net
-This is the simplest possible neural net in python coded in plain english AI GPTs have neural nets starting from this basic design - there are similarities very striking in comparison to real neurobiology.
+This is the simplest possible neural net and it's written clearly in plain English.
+While this code doesn't explicitly include attention mechanisms or layers, it's fascinating to consider how these features are analogous to the hierarchical organization of cortical layers on the homunculus of a real human brain, where different regions process distinct aspects of sensory information.

-The sigmoid activation function is analogous to the neurotransmitter and receptor. the dot product and loss is analogous to the receptor upregulation and downregulation not included here-attention and layers are analogous to how cortex layers function on the homunculus As a child I never imaginged this technology would really happen and also work so well- it is obviously only going to get better
+The sigmoid activation function can be seen as analogous to the delicate dance between neurotransmitters and receptors, where signals are transmitted and regulated.
+Similarly, the dot product and loss calculation mirror the complex processes of receptor upregulation and downregulation that occur in biological systems.

+As someone who grew up imagining science fiction concepts like AI as mere fantasy, I'm amazed to see this technology not only becoming a reality but also improving at an exponential rate.
+It's obviously going to get better and outperform us everywhere.